WE ARE CLOSED FOR INTAKE UNTIL FURTHER NOTICE

 Monetary donations can be made by clicking the DONATE NOW button on the top of our page or by check (please contact us for the address to send).
 Gift cards to Revival Animal Health, Allivet, Chewy, Petsmart or Petco are always welcome.
 We also have an Amazon Wish list that can be found here: http://a.co/gxjSvbn.
 We can accept cleaned gently used cat trees and hard carriers.
 We cannot accept used litter boxes, toys, pet beds or anything fabric due to our little ones not yet formed immune systems.
 We do take donations of all kinds for fundraisers so please contact us if you are interested in learning about how you can help.
 Most large employers will make donations on either a matching program or volunteer hours.
 Click the Double the Donation link to see if your company matches!

-- I'm down on my luck and need help with pet food or care.
+I'm down on my luck and need help with pet food or care.
 Can Heart of a Lion Rescue help?

 We will also do our best to help our community pets.
 If you are in Mecklenburg county, please visit https://humanesocietyofcharlotte.org/retention/pet-food-bank/.
 If you are not in Mecklenburg, please fill out the form at www.heartofalionrescue.org/foodassistance for help with dry food.
 For other assistance, please contact us and we will do our best to help or guide you in the right direction.